pprotschka/kapow-grunt/README.md

 ## Installation

+Ensure the contents of the `kapow-grunt` folder in this repo are placed in the root of the project e.g.

+    your-project/  << put contents here
+      grunt/
+      bower_components/

 **1)** Run `npm install` and `bower install` to get the Node and Bower packages respectively.

 If you're planning on linting your Sass you will need to install SCSS Lint by running `gem install scss-lint`.